amirkode/trabas/README.md

     - Forwards request received from server service to the underlying service.

 ### Install
-To use the tool, you can use the all-in-one binary available from the latest release (coming soon).
+To use the tool, you can use the all-in-one binary available from the latest release (coming soon) or the latest binary based on `main` branch in `/bin` directory.
 Alternatively, you may to build binary file using cargo:
 ```bash
 git clone https://github.com/amirkode/trabas.git && cd trabas
 cargo build --release --manifest-path cli/Cargo.toml
 ```
 you can find the built binary in `target/release/trabas`.

+Ensure to rename binary file name to `trabas` if necessary.

 Once you have the binary installed, you may want to know the usage of the CLI commands.
 The documentation can be found [here](https://github.com/amirkode/trabas/blob/main/doc/CLI.md).